syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/orientations.md

 # Orientation in ##Platform_Name## Stepper control

-You can use the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property to set `Horizontal` or `Vertical` orientations, which controls the sequence order of the steps displayed in the Stepper.
-By default, the orientation is set to `horizontal`.
+The Stepper layouts can be displayed either in a `Horizontal` or `Vertical` orientations by setting the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property.
+The default orientation is `Horizontal`.

 ## Horizontal

-The Stepper steps are arranged in a side-by-side manner by setting the `Horizontal` in the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property.
+The steps are arranged in a side-by-side manner by setting the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property to `Horizontal`.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}